A System Under Strain

 The following funds are permanent sources of support for basic needs in Greater New Haven:

-To learn more about establishing a fund to support basic needs, contact Dotty Weston-Murphy at firstname.lastname@example.org.
+To learn more about establishing a fund to support basic needs, contact Dotty Weston-Murphy at The Community Foundation.

-The above and other funds, along with unrestricted dollars are used for grantmaking to organizations throughout Greater New Haven.
+The funds above, along with others, as well as unrestricted dollars are used for grantmaking to organizations throughout Greater New Haven.
 Recent basic needs grants from The Foundation were made to the following organizations:

 - Christian Community Action: to provide general operating support for food, shelter, housing, vocational training and advocacy programming for low-income residents in New Haven.